ttu/json-flatfile-datastore/README.md

 When collection is created it has a lazy reference to the data and it will serialize the data when it is needed for the first time.

 All write operations in collections are executed immediately internally and then the same operation is queued on DataStore's BlockingCollection.
-Operations are executed on backgound thread to DataStore's internal collection and saved to file.
+Operations are executed on background thread to DataStore's internal collection and saved to file.
 DataStore's internal collection is also updated during the save operation.
-NOTE: Already initialiezd collections may still have old data.
+NOTE: Already initialized collections may still have old data.

 ```csharp
 // Data is loaded from the file